uk-ai/ukai2024/index.md

 # Conference Proceedings

-We invite speakers and poster presenters of the conference to submit their work as a paper for publication to the [Proceedings of Machine Learning Research (PMLR)](https://proceedings.mlr.press/){:target="_blank"}.
+We invite speakers and poster presenters of the conference to submit their work as a paper for publication in the [Proceedings of Machine Learning Research (PMLR)](https://proceedings.mlr.press/){:target="_blank"}.

 Please see the **[Proceedings page]({{ "proceedings.html" | relative_url }})** for instructions.